Learn something new every day

 There are some decorative details in modern homes which originally served a non-decorative purpose, such as the horizontal strips of molding known as chair rails.
-Chair rails, or chair rail molding, runs along the interior walls of many rooms, especially dining rooms, kitchens and other areas where chairs are commonly placed.
-The original purpose of chair rails was to prevent the backs of standard chair from damaging plaster walls.
+It runs along the interior walls of many rooms, especially dining rooms, kitchens and other areas where chairs are commonly placed.
+The original purpose of this type of molding was to prevent the backs of standard chair from damaging plaster walls.

 Installing chair rails is not the most difficult do-it-yourself for homeowners, but it does require some familiarity with basic woodworking tools and an understanding of the angled cuts and splices associated with molding installation.
-Chair rails often consist of several different types of molding combined to create a decorative railing.
-Because some walls can be very long and straight, it may be necessary to splice several pieces of chair rail molding together to cover the entire length.
+They often consist of several different types of molding combined to create a decorative railing.
+Because some walls can be very long and straight, it may be necessary to splice several pieces of molding together to cover the entire length.

 Some homeowners may also want to install chair rails when using wallpaper and wainscoting together.
-The chair rails can help to form a transition from wood or plaster to wallpaper.
-Wallpaper can be easily damaged by dining room chairs, so the installation of chair rails can also serve a utilitarian purpose.
-While the original purpose of chair rails may have been become less than necessary, chair rail molding still provides an aesthetic purpose by breaking up the visual line of a room's walls.
+The rails can help to form a transition from wood or plaster to wallpaper.
+Wallpaper can be easily damaged by dining room chairs, so they can also serve a utilitarian purpose.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!